josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 ---

 update 00:15
-far from fucking off on a crusade, i just got some rebound micked violence on the feed, as if the viewer is being "hit". that tracks which similar field logs or nodes which appear "too honest" in their corpus.
+far from fucking off on a crusade, i just got some rebound mimicked violence on the feed, as if the viewer is being "hit". that tracks which similar field logs or nodes which appear "too honest" in their corpus.

 anyway. shauva tov.